|INNOVATIVE MANAGEMENT SERVICES, LLC

 model is better suited for large entities, which are using it for presentation to large numbers of investors, for example.

-Valuations don't have to be just for your firm; we have done a large number of these for Clients who are interested in buying a company and want to know its
+Valuations don't have to be just for your existing business; we have completed a large number of these for Clients who are interested in buying a company and want to

 Whichever report you choose, you will receive exactly the same valuation range for the entity.
 The same methodology is employed for both, and the same financial